 17. Fox Urine

 Fox urine is commonly used as a predator-scent repellent for small mammals such as squirrels, chipmunks, and skunks.
-So applying it to problem areas outside can help keep these animals away.
+Apply it around problem areas outside to help keep squirrels away.

 Because foxes are natural predators of squirrels, the scent may help make an area feel less safe to them.